publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schVII/ptA/spt1/m__us_usc_t29_s796d.md

         (3) __Conflict of interest__

-            While assisting the Council in carrying out its duties, staff and other personnel shall not be assigned duties by the designated State agency or any other agency or office of the State, that would create a conflict of interest.
+            While assisting the Council in carrying out its duties, staff and other personnel shall not be assigned duties by the designated State entity or any other agency or office of the State, that would create a conflict of interest.

     (f) __Compensation and expenses__

-        The Council may use such resources to reimburse members of the Council for reasonable and necessary expenses of attending Council meetings and performing Council duties (including child care and personal assistance services), and to pay compensation to a member of the Council, if such member is not employed or must forfeit wages from other employment, for each day the member is engaged in performing Council duties.
+        The Council may use available resources to reimburse members of the Council for reasonable and necessary expenses of attending Council meetings and performing Council duties (such as personal assistance services), and to pay reasonable compensation to a member of the Council, if such member is not employed or must forfeit wages from other employment, for each day the member is engaged in performing Council duties.

 ([Pub.
 L. 93–112, title VII, § 705][/us/pl/93/112/s705], as added [Pub.
 L. 105–220, title IV, § 410][/us/pl/105/220/s410], Aug.
 7, 1998, [112 Stat.
 1220][/us/stat/112/1220]; amended [Pub.
 L. 105–277, div.
 A, § 101(f)][/us/pl/105/277/s101/f] \[title VIII, § 402(c)(7)\], Oct.
 21, 1998, [112 Stat.
-2681–337][/us/stat/112/2681-337], 2681–416.)
+2681–337][/us/stat/112/2681-337], 2681–416; [Pub.
+L. 113–128, title IV, § 475][/us/pl/113/128/s475], July 22, 2014, [128 Stat.
+1687][/us/stat/128/1687].)

  __Prior Provisions__